 Science in the Industrial Age

-This series is built around three unusual features that result in a unique science curriculum.
+This series, published by Berean Builders, is built around three unusual features that result in a unique science curriculum.
 First of all, every lesson has a hands-on activity or experiment.
 The activity is generally introduced briefly, then detailed instructions walk you through each activity with students making their own observations.
 After the activity, the text discusses what the student should have seen or experienced.
 That activity serves as the jumping off point to then explore a scientific concept.
 Activities generally use simple household items, but sometimes you will need a few items that will take a little more effort to find such as a bird feather, iodine, or a live earthworm.
 Lists of required items are at the front of the book.
 The text alerts you well in advance when something needs to be prepared in advance of a particular lesson.
 Occasionally a lesson will require particular circumstance, such as a sunny day, so you are forewarned and can plan accordingly, possibly rearranging lessons to align with the weather or other factors.
 While you will be using many items for the activities, the cost should be minimal.

 The second unusual feature is that the courses explore science in chronological order.
 The first course draws its themes from the days of creation.
 From there, courses proceed chronologically, telling the stories of important scientists and their discoveries.
 This approach helps students understand how scientific understanding continually expands as scientists build upon the work and discoveries of those who have gone before them.
 Students study pertinent scientific concepts relating to each time period.
 Families might want to try to coordinate their history studies with the science curriculum some years, although that probably won’t work well every year.

 Thirdly, courses are designed so that all elementary level children in your family can participate in lessons together.
 Lesson material is presented in about two pages following each activity.
 This can be read aloud and discussed together.
 It includes some vocabulary that is presented with explanations that make it easier to recall, but it’s not vocabulary intensive.